Hack-a-Day/hackaday_style_guide/readme.md

 ```
 ![Blockquote with an attribution](files/blockquote_attribution.png)

-Pro tip: blockquotes can also be constrained and floated left or right: `<blockquote style="float: left; width: 50%;">`
+blockquotes can also be constrained to 50% and floated left or right by adding the class `blockquote-right` or `blockquote-left`.
+Here's an example: `<blockquote class="blockquote-right">`.
+This will affect desktop view but in mobile view the blockquote will be full width.
+This styling can be automatically added in the visual editor by using the "formats" dropdown menu.

 ### Graphic Quotes